Truro City FC Official Website

 Connor Riley-Lowe scores the winning goal in the 2023 Southern League Premier Division Play-Off Final

-After adjusting to life playing every game across the border and out of Cornwall, City returned back to National League South after a four year absence in 2023.
+After adjusting to life playing every game across the border and out of Cornwall, City returned back to National League South after a four year absence in 2023, winning the Southern League play-off final.

 In a dramatic game away to Bracknell Town, skipper Connor Riley-Lowe scored the winning goal deep into stoppage time to hand City promotion and a 3-2 win.